 Below each search result, Google allows 156 characters or around a one to two-line summary.
 Therefore, your descriptions should provide a strong cause to visit the webpage in no more than one or two phrases.

 Add a strong call to action, speak to a visitor’s emotional need, or give them a clear reward.
-People won’t grasp what your site can offer if it is too long because it won’t fit, Google will truncate it, and it won’t work.
+People won’t grasp what your site can offer if it is too long because Google will truncate it, as it won’t fit, and it won’t work.

 If it is too ambiguous, nobody will care.
 There are always more results available for clicking.